13 Mar 2026

 So, what’s the alternate solution?

-Stunningly, drone technology in robot pollinators works exactly like bees to accelerate the pollination process.
-The drone pollinators developed by the researchers too have animal hair at their back and a gel-like substance that enables them to pick and release pollen grains.
+Stunningly, drone technology in robot pollinators works exactly like bees to accelerate the pollination process which leads to the rise of artificial pollinators.
+The drone pollinators developed by the researchers also have animal hair on their backs and a gel-like substance that enables them to pick and release pollen grains.

-Additionally, while the artificial pollinators are currently being operated with the help of remote control, researchers are looking forward to developing a mechanism that uses AI.
+Additionally, while the artificial pollinators or insect-size drones are currently being operated with the help of remote control, researchers are looking forward to developing a mechanism that uses AI.

 What’s the catch?

-Now that you have reached this far, we assume you might also be interested in learning more about other use cases of drone technology.
+Now that you have reached this far, we assume you might also be interested in learning more about other use cases of drone technology beyond artificial pollinators.

 1. Terrain Mapping